partheus/partheus.github.io/src/pages/reading.md

 ---
 title: Reading
 description: Goodreads data for the last 81 or so books I've read.
 Updated every time I finish a book.
+I have access to numerous public libraries and their catalogs.
 permalink: /reading/
 date: Last Modified
 layout: page